gnolang/blog/posts/2025-03-12_user-registry/README.md

 for their Gno package deployments.

-While the username registration system existed as far back as April 2022 ([`r/demo/users`](https://github.com/gnolang/gno/commit/914f267dd31c0382a472b5fcf98fcfc53129a32d)) the namespace permission deployment went into effect with Test4 for the first time in July 2024.
+While the username registration system existed as far back as April 2022 ([`r/demo/users`](https://github.com/gnolang/gno/commit/914f267dd31c0382a472b5fcf98fcfc53129a32d)) the namespace permission deployment system went into effect with Test4 for the first time in July 2024.

 With changes to the Gno language, chain infrastructure, as well as the addition of governance and other new functionality, the user registry was due for a major